Knowing how to choose a Medicare Part D plan is essential for managing prescription drug costs in retirement and ensuring you have the right coverage.

 Do You Need a Standalone Plan?

-First, you should decide whether you need a standalone Medicare Part D prescription drug (PDP), or get your drug coverage via a Medicare Advantage Drug Plan, or MA-PD.
+First, decide whether you need a standalone Medicare Part D prescription drug plan (PDP) or drug coverage through a Medicare Advantage Drug Plan (MA-PD).

 Get a Free Medicare Supplement Quote